w3c/automotive/vehicle_signal_client/vehicle_signal_client_spec.md

   * **`host`** (required) - hostname of the server
   * **`protocol`** (default: 'wss') - protocol for the WebSocket connection.
 Options are generally `'ws'` for connections not going through an SSL-connection and `'wss'` for those that do.
 It is strongly recommended to always use `wss`.
   * **`port`** (default: 443) - TCP port for the WebSocket connection.
   * **`authenticationTokens`** - an inital set of authentication tokens to pass on connect.
 These will be sent and must be validated and accepted by the server before `onConnect` is called.
-Any authentication errors will result in an error being passed to the `W3CClient#connect` callback function.
+Any authentication errors will result in an error being passed to the `VISClient#connect` callback function.
 * Handler Properties - These define the functions called throughout the lifecycle of the client.
 These can be set after initializtion and connection.
   * **`onConnect`** - function called when the client is connected.
 This function will be passed:
-    * `client` - a copy of the W3CClient object
+    * `client` - a copy of the VISClient object
   * **`onError`** - function called when a connection error occurs.
-    * `client` - a copy of the W3CClient object
+    * `client` - a copy of the VISClient object
     * `error` - the error that occurred
   * **`onMessage`** - function that is called when any message is received.
 This provide a low-level access to the underlying data and is most likely not used in most cases.
-    * `client` - a copy of the W3CClient object
+    * `client` - a copy of the VISClient object
   * **`onDisconnect`** - function called when the client is disconnected.
 This function will be passed:
-    * `client` - a copy of the W3CClient object
+    * `client` - a copy of the VISClient object

 ### Functions